szabin-aura/riaps-library/GpioDeviceTesting/README.md

     - GPIO on Expansion Pin (P8) is used

-The Reusable Device Component code is located in GpioPyDevice.
-An example application using this component is under riaps-library/ModbusTesting/ModbusUartGpioIndicatorApp.
+Another example application using this GPIO Device component is under riaps-library/ModbusTesting/ModbusUartGpioIndicatorApp.

 # Developers
 - Tim Krentz, Vanderbilt University